Last battle of Bismarck: Aftermath

 After the sinking, Admiral John Tovey said, "The Bismarck had put up a most gallant fight against impossible odds worthy of the old days of the Imperial German Navy, and she went down with her colours flying."

 The Board of the Admiralty issued a message of thanks to those involved:

 Unaware of the fate of the ship, Group West, the German command base, continued to issue signals to Bismarck for some hours, until Reuters reported news from Britain that the ship had been sunk.
 In Britain, the House of Commons was informed of the sinking early that afternoon.

+The sinking of the Bismarck, especially the loss of her crew, dealt a massive blow to German morale.
+To Hitler the sinking was shattering, and validated his fear of open-sea warfare against the British navy.
+In addition Hitler's confidence in German sea power and Admiral Raeder began to wane.
+When the British interrogated the survivors of the Bismarck, it was clear that morale aboard the vessel before it sank was very low because Lutjens was driving them to despair in regards to preparing to die.